In the course of representing a client a lawyer shall not knowingly:

 Paragraph (a) of this rule prohibits a lawyer from knowingly making a false statement of material fact or law to a “third person.”
 La.
 Rules of Prof’l Conduct r.
 4.1(a) (2004).
 This rule covers not only statements made to adverse counsel and adverse parties, see, e.g., ABA Comm. on Ethics and Prof’l Responsibility, Formal Op.
 95-397 (1995), but also to clients and other persons.
 See In re Hackett, 42 So.
 3d 972,973-78 (La.
 2010) (disbarring lawyer for telling client that proceeds from settlement were seized by a bank when in fact lawyer retained client’s award).
 Of course, it does not cover statements made to tribunals, whether adjudicative or nonadjudicative, given that such statements are covered by Louisiana Rules 3.3 and 3.9; Hoffman v.
 21st Century N. Am.
 Ins.
 Co., 209 So.
 3d 702, 703 (La.
-2015) (lawyer who negotiates a discount with a medical provider and then attempts to recover the undiscounted full “cost” from the defendant might run afoul of Rule 4.1); In re Murphy, 224 So.
+2015) (finding that lawyer who negotiates a discount with a medical provider and then attempts to recover the undiscounted full “cost” from the defendant might run afoul of Rule 4.1); In re Murphy, 224 So.
 3d 947, 948 (La.
 2017) (sanctioning lawyer who attempted to poach clients from previous employer by misrepresenting employment status).

 Truthfulness in Negotiation